ubunatic/hot-coffee-brewer/README.md

 Hot Coffee Brewer
 =================

 Hot Coffee Brewer can compile your CoffeeScript files using node.js.
 It uses only node.js and coffee.js has no other dependencies.
-Therefore it uses CoffeeScript.compile provides by coffee.js
+This is achieved by doing all compiling with CoffeeScript.compile provided by coffee.js

 Hot Coffee Brewer runs on Linux AND Windows!
 Fork me on GitHub: https://github.com/ubunatic/Hot-Coffee-Brewer